AllenInstitute/PeakRankR/README.md

 ## Installation

-Clone this github and source the files
+Clone this github repo and source the files or

+--COMING SOON--

 ## Workflow